 For September 2019 entry: A Bachelors Honours degree with 2:1 accredited by the British Psychological Society (BPS).
 Equivalent undergraduate training or work experience may be acceptable for students with a Psychology degree taken outside of the UK.

 For September 2020 entry: A Bachelors Honours degree with 2:2 accredited by the British Psychological Society (BPS).
 Equivalent undergraduate training or work experience may be acceptable for students with a Psychology degree taken outside of the UK.

 International entry requirements:

-If English is not your first language you'll need IELTS 6.5 (Academic) with a minimum of 6.5 in each component of writing and speaking and 6.0 in listening and reading.
+If English is not your first language you'll need IELTS 6.5 (Academic) with a minimum of 6.5 in writing and speaking and 6.0 in listening and reading.
 For more information see our full entry requirements.